 Cryptocurrencies are subject not only to investment taxation, but also transactional taxes.
-Bitcoin and its counterparts are not considered legal tender, but the CRA recognizes that it can be used to pay for goods and services.
+Bitcoin and other crypto assets are not considered legal tender, but the CRA recognizes that it can be used to pay for goods and services.
 Because crypto assets are a commodity, transactions with them are considering bartering.
 The CRA says barter transactions fall under the scope of the Income Tax Act, meaning businesses have to recognize income on a sale purchased with cryptocurrency and have an obligation to collect and remit sales tax.

 6. Increasingly, investors are using cryptocurrency to hedge against inflation.

-7. It’s not just the kids: The rich are taking notice of crypto.
+7. It’s not just the kids: the rich are taking notice of crypto.

 DeVere Group, a global financial advisory firm, says that 73% of its millionaire clients who responded to the firm's annual cryptocurrency survey are already invested in or will invest in cryptocurrencies by 2023.
 That’s up from 68% last year as high-net-worth individuals rebalance their portfolios toward crypto.